 Phoenix Country Club - Phoenix, AZ

 Arizona Tennis Classic

 The Phoenix metropolitan area will be getting an influx of some of the best men's professional tennis players in the world, when the Inaugural Arizona Tennis Classic kicks off at the Phoenix Country Club, March 11-17, 2019.

 This exciting ATP Challenger Tour $150K event will feature some of the top players in the world competing in a 48-Player singles draw and a 16-Team doubles Draw in day and evening sessions..

 This year's event in Phoenix will be held at the city's oldest tennis venue, the venerable Phoenix Country Club (est. 1899).

-WIth a field that should include a handful of players ranked among the Top 100 on the ATP World Tour, along with a host of up-and-coming young players, the tennis will assuredly be top notch.
+WIth a field that already has more than 20 of the Top 100 players on the ATP World Tour, along with a host of up-and-coming young players, the tennis will assuredly be top notch.

 The week-long tournament will run at the same time as the second week of the BNP Paribas Open in Palm Springs, California (March 11-17), which should actually boost the quality of the field, after players knocked out in that draw will be looking for more opportunities to play.